MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing.md

 * Arithmetics
 * Statistics

-For details about Image Processing in MeVisLab, see the {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch06.html#FOImageProcessing" "MeVisLab Documentation">}}

 In this chapter, you will find some examples for different types of image processing in MeVisLab.